 Visit Blossom’s blog (http://www.nlfamily.net) to read more about how her day goes—whether it’s life in general or the school day—and to read some of the many reviews she posts.

-Lisa’s background is in Education, having received her Bachelor and Master degrees from Temple University.
-She taught in both public and private schools before having her children and also was a school administrator for 2 years.
+Lisa’s background is in Education, having received her bachelor and master degrees from Temple University.
+She taught in both public and private schools before having her children and also was a school administrator for two years.

-Her interests include blogging (you can find her blog at http://our4kiddos.blogspot.com), reading, travel, homeschooling, making all kinds of crafts, taking lots of photos, and being an active member of their church.
+Her interests include blogging (you can find her blog at http://our4kiddos.blogspot.com), reading, traveling, homeschooling, making all kinds of crafts, taking lots of photos, and being an active member of their church.

 She is a devout Christian and delights in being able to bring her children closer to God everyday.